MarienvanLoon/programming-for-economists/_sources/index.rst.txt

 University.
 This course is taught in the first year for ECO and EBE.

-**Note that this webpage is under construction; lectures are not complete yet and some links to screencasts do not work**
+**Note that this webpage is under construction for 2017/8**

 Team
 ----

-In 2016-2017 this course is taught by:
+In 2017-2018 this course is taught by:

 * Santiago Bohorquez Correa
 * Jan Boone
 * Clemens Fiedler
 * Mark Klik
 * Misja Mikkers
-* Louis Raes
 * Minke Remmerswaal

 Make sure that you read the Rules of the Game if you want to attend